Phillip Terry

-Phillip Terry (born Frederick Henry Kormann, March 7, 1909 – February 23, 1993) was an American actor.
+Phillip Terry (born Frederick Henry Kormann; March 7, 1909 – February 23, 1993) was an American actor.

 Early years

-Terry was born in San Francisco, California, the only child of German Americans, Frederick Andrew Kormann and Ida Ruth Voll.
-His father was a chemical engineer in the oil fields who moved often.
-To ensure he received a stable education, his parents sent him to live with relatives in New Jersey and attend school while they travelled.
+Terry was born Frederick Henry Kormann on March 7, 1909 in San Francisco, California to Frederick Andrew Kormann and his wife, Ida Ruth (Voll).

-He attended grade school in Glendale, California.
-(A 1945 newspaper item reported that Terry "had elementary education in various schools in the oil country around Texas and Oklahoma.")
+He "had elementary education in various schools in the oil country around Texas and Oklahoma."
 He attended Iona High School in New York and Sacred Heart College in San Francisco.

-During the holidays, he would return to his parents in such places as Oklahoma City, Oklahoma and Burkburnett, Texas.
-When he completed high school, he rejoined them for good.
-He worked for a time in the oil fields as a roustabout, then a tool pusher and rig builder.
-When he was seventeen, they moved back to San Francisco.

-He attended Stanford University, ("where he interested himself in theatricals and resolved to become an actor") and where he played football.
-He then became interested in theatre.
-After a brief stay in New York, he went to London, in 1933, where he enrolled at the Royal Academy of Dramatic Art.

 Career

 After studying at the Royal Academy, he toured British provinces for four years performing in stock theater.
-He went to Hollywood, California and took a job with CBS Radio, where he performed in a number of plays on the air, specializing in Shakespearean roles.
+He went to Hollywood and took a job with CBS Radio, where he performed in a number of plays on the air, specializing in Shakespearean roles.
 In 1937, a Metro-Goldwyn-Mayer talent scout heard him in one of these broadcasts and arranged an interview.
 Terry made a screen test and was awarded a contract with the studio.
-Among his motion picture appearances, he had a bit part in the movie Mannequin starring Joan Crawford.
+One of his first film appearances was in a bit part in the movie Mannequin (1937) starring Joan Crawford.

-Two years later he signed with Paramount, where he starred in The Parson of Panamint, The Monster and the Girl.
-He then did supporting roles in Wake Island and Bataan, the work on the latter occurring when he was on "loan-out" to MGM.
+Two years later he signed with Paramount, where he starred in The Parson of Panamint, The Monster and the Girl in 1941.
+He then did supporting roles in Wake Island (1942) and Bataan (1943), the work on the latter occurring when he was on "loan-out" to MGM.
 During World War II Terry was classified "4F" unfit for military service due to defective vision.
 When he left Paramount, he signed with RKO and was in Music in Manhattan, George White's Scandals, Pan-Americana, Born to Kill and the lead in Seven Keys to Baldpate (1947).

-Phillip Terry appeared in more than eighty movies over the span of his career.
+Terry appeared in more than eighty movies over the span of his career.
 Many of the early roles were small and often uncredited.
-But in the 1940s, he received bigger and more numerous roles in some quality movies, such as The Lost Weekend (1945) starring Ray Milland, and To Each His Own (1946) starring Olivia de Havilland, who won one of her Oscars for her role in the film.
+But in the 1940s, he received bigger and more numerous roles in some quality movies, such as The Lost Weekend (1945) starring Ray Milland, and To Each His Own (1946) starring Olivia de Havilland, who won an Oscar as Best Actress for her performance in the film.